sjbennett123/polarlarp/content/current_writeups/bristle_bash/_index.md

 There's going to be A special song will have, we'll have a musical interlude.

+Bristle Bash
+- stats for Bristle?
+- speech for Bristle?
+- props - what are you serving as the beer and in what containers?
+- Is the tavern decorated?
+Does everyone have party hats for ex?
+If you want to have a party theme, have you arranged for the decorations?

 - [UNCOMMON] Ol' Drek Silverlode is the type of person you don’t leave unattended with your valuables, if you know what I mean.